Learn about the basics of payroll processing and your obligations as an employer.

 Social security and Medicare

 The employee tax rate (amount withheld) for Medicare is 1.45% for most employees.
 The employee Medicare rate increases to 2.35% on wages over $200,000.
 The employer tax rate for Medicare tax is set at 1.45% regardless of wage amounts.
 There is no wage cap for Medicare tax.
-That means the tax is paid on all of the wages that the employee earns.
+This means the tax is paid on all of the wages that the employee earns.
 (The exception is exempt wages see "Special Tax Exemptions" below.)

 Form W-4: Reported by the employee